Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 All settlements start as an Outpost.
 In order to found an Outpost, you must:
 1. Select and travel to where you want to build your new Outpost.
-   1. The Outpost must be in a terrain which is different from the nearest settlement to where you want to build one.
+   1. The Outpost must be an appropriate distance from the nearest settlement.
+This varies based on things like the climate and geography of the region, so ask the DMs if the location is appropriate.
    2. Ask your Dungeon Master if a particular terrain is an appropriate location and distance from other settlements.
-2. Complete contruction of your Trade Post.
+2. Complete contruction of your Trade Post capital building.
 3. Make a post naming your settlement in the `#settlement-tab` channel in discord, where it will be made into a thread by a Dungeon Master.
    1. That thread will be used to track the progress of buildings and strongholds in the settlement.
 4. Design and assign your settlement an Outpost Feat.
 See [Settlement Feats](#settlement-feats) for more info.